wp-plugins/listly/readme.txt

 - Your lists are a source of content for others (just like Slides on Slideshare).
 - You can embed other people's lists on your blog (great blog posts in less time).

 Use Listly to create useful resource lists (eg Top 10 Wordpress plugins) or Listicle type list (eg 10 Tricks Every Wordpress Developer Wish They Knew).
-Listly is also great for creating playlists of videos, slides, audio & images.
+Listly is also for creating playlists of videos, slides, audio & images.

 Explore the [Getting Started](http://www.slideshare.net/nickkellet/get-started-with-listly-a-beginners-guide-to-social-list-making) guide if you are new to Listly.